Roots of the most of the Permit-to-Work process challenges

 Missing Hazard Controls

-The last root issue with the Permit to Work safety process is that we still often see that it is not ensuring a 100% safe work environment, even if it is fully compliant and established.
+The last root issue with the Permit to Work safety process is that we still often see that it does not ensure a 100% safe work environment, even if it is fully compliant and established.

 By reusing a permit template with missing hazards, you create a “snowball effect” and duplicate the wrong permit to work handouts over and over.